micropython/micropython/docs/esp32/quickref.rst

    400kHz) devices by passing ``timing=0`` when constructing the ``NeoPixel`` object.

+The low-level driver uses an RMT channel by default.
+To configure this see `RMT.bitstream_channel`.

 APA102 (DotStar) uses a different driver as it has an additional clock pin.

 Capacitive touch